Akhand Jyoti Eye Hospital, Center of Excellence

 Overview

-This project involved the construction of the largest eye hospital in eastern India, aiming to contribute to the reduction of preventable blindness in the region.
+This project (Akhand Jyoti Eye Hospital) involved the construction of the largest eye hospital in eastern India, aiming to contribute to the reduction of preventable blindness in the region.
 It will be equipped with state-of-the-art technology, modern amenities, and a comprehensive range of eye care services.

 The Project Owner